Anne Applebaum Director of the Transitions Forum

 Emma Jones Human Resources Manager

 Emma Jones is the Human Resources Manager.
 Her role is to drive the Institute’s HR strategy through the provision of HR advice and support for the Institute and its employees, while assuring full compliance with statutory policies and procedures.
-She is also responsible for developing polices and systems, record keeping, performance reviews, staff training and development needs.
-Emma has more than 13 years’ experience in Human Resources, ranging from stand-alone positions in small organisations, to being part of a larger team in an international HR function.
+She is also responsible for developing policies and systems, performance reviews, staff training and development needs as well as employee wellbeing.
+Emma has more than 15 years’ experience in Human Resources, ranging from stand-alone positions in small organisations, to being part of a larger team in an international HR function.
 Prior to joining the Institute, she worked for a membership organisation in their HR department, providing support and advice to 250 employees across four sites.

 Francesco Farruggia Senior .Net Developer